dazlious/gesturizer/README.md

 - pinch

-**What should I do, if I found an error or compatibility issue in Gesturizer?**
+**What should I do, if an error or compatibility issue occures while working with Gesturizer?**

 Please send me [detailed information by opening an issue](https://github.com/dazlious/gesturizer/issues), concerning your needs.
-I want to improve this library.

 ## initialization

-**You need jQuery loaded for the plugin to work**
+**You need jQuery in order to use the plugin**

 There a several methods to use this library.
 You will notice, that nothing happens, if you only initialize gesturizer, but have added no callbacks at all.
 See usage!